-Qua alifying criteria Response Sta te transport planning 1 Is the land on which you propose development impacted by DTMR planning for: (a) planned upgrades to railway , or (b) future railway land ?
-Editor's note: To demonstrate compliance, a DTMR property search (dated less than three months from lodgement of the application) indicating no requirements is recommended.
-NoDemonstrated with written evidence from DTMRwhich confirms that the subject site is notimpacted by DTMR planning.YesApplication cannot qualify for the fast trackassessment pathway and must follow thestandard SARA assessment.
-Cor nmunity amenity 2 Is your proposal for a sensitive development ?
-No Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-Sta te transport protection 3 Will the proposed development require the need for works within 25 metres of a railway or future railway land?
-Editor's note: Works includes building work and operational work as defined under the Sustainable Planning Act 2009.
+Qua alifying criteria Response Sta te transport planning 1 Is the land on which you propose development impacted by DTMR planning for future railway land .
+NoDemonstrated with a copy of the DA mapping system print report which confirms that the subject site is not impacted by DTMR planning.YesApplication cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+Cor nmunity amenity 2 Is your proposal for one or more of the following uses: (1) child care centre (2) educational establishment (3) hospital (4) multiple dwelling (5) relocatable home park (6) residential care facility (7) resort complex (8) retirement facility (9) rooming accommodation (10) short-term accommodation (11) tourist park .
+No Proceed to question 3.
+Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+Sta te transport protection 3 Will the proposed development require the need for works within 25 metres of a railway or future railway land ?
+Editor's note: Works includes building work and operational work as defined under the Act.
 NoApplication should contain a site/layout planwhich demonstrates that works are not proposedwithin 25 metres of the corridor.YesApplication cannot qualify for the fast trackassessment pathway and must follow thestandard SARA assessment.
 4 (a) Does your subject site include an overland flow path?
-Editor's note: An overland flow path is Open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - March 2010).
-OR Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-No Proceed to question 4b.
+Editor's note: An overland flow path is open space floodway channels, road No Proceed to question 4(b).

-alifying criteria Response (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a state-controlled road or future state-controlled road?
+ifying criteria Response reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - March 2010).
+AND Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment. (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a railway or future railway land?
 Editor's note: Flood hazard/prone area terminology may vary between local government planning schemes.
-OR (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a railway or future railway?
-Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-No Proceed to question 4c.
+No Proceed to question 4(c).
 Applicant should supply a copy of the relevant planning scheme map which demonstrates that a point of discharge is located 50 metres or more from the flood hazard/prone area.
-Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-No No Applicant to supply site/layout plan with contour lines which demonstrates that the subject site pr and post development slopes away from any stat transport corridor, state transport infrastructure a future state transport corridor.
+Yes Application cannot qualify for the fast track assessment pathway and must follow the AND standard SARA assessment. (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a railway or future railway land ?
+NoApplicant to supply site/layout plan with contoulines which demonstrates that the subject site pand post development slopes away from anyrailway or future railway land.YesApplication cannot qualify for the fast trackassessment pathway and must follow thestandard SARA assessment.